 Dan is a Kiwi born adventure seeker with a passion for taking the path less travelled - ``a camp fire under the stars with a guitar and good company is my idea of a great night out.
 The past 8 years have been spent traveling the globe leading world class trekking expeditions throughout Australia, New Zealand and Nepal.
 Good planets are hard to come by, so lets enjoy what ours has to offer!``

 Lauren grew up on Sydney's northern beaches before studying Environmental Science and Geography at Macquarie and Tasmania Universities.
 She spent several years community campaigning on climate change in Hobart, but realised that understanding the natural world and its systems all starts with getting people outside and developing an intimate connection with what's around us.
 Lauren completed her Certificate III in Outdoor Recreation and Certificate IV in Adventure Guiding in 2014, along with Wilderness First Aid qualifications - before commencing her wilderness guiding career on the Overland Track and the Freycinet Peninsula.
-Joining us for her first year on the Larapinta Trail, Lauren is keen to share her passion for the outdoors whilst creating magical moments for her guests on our Larapinta Trail treks.
+Lauren is keen to share her passion for the outdoors whilst creating magical moments for her guests on our Larapinta Trail treks.

-Declan has always had an interest in bushwalking in his native Tasmania.
-Since gaining his Eco-Tourism and Wilderness First Aid qualifications in 2013, Declan has been guiding on the east coast of Tasmania.
-A love for the semi-arid interior of Australia, saw Declan join our team in the Northern Territory for the 2016 season.
-He brings his passion for the Australian wilderness, combined with years of outdoor expedition experience to create wonderful trekking holidays for his guests.
+Declan has always had an interest in bushwalking from growing up in his native Tasmania.
+Since gaining his Eco-Tourism and Wilderness First Aid qualifications in 2013, Declan has been guiding on famous trails such as the Overland Track, the Jatbula Trail and the Larapinta Trail.
+It’s this passion for the Australian wilderness, combined with years of outdoor expedition experience which creates wonderful trekking holidays for our guests.

-Eve comes from Adelaide South Australia and has just completed a double diploma in Outdoor Recreation and Tourism, along with wilderness first aid qualifications.
+Eve comes from Adelaide South Australia and has completed a double diploma in Outdoor Recreation and Tourism, along with wilderness first aid qualifications.
 Her passion for the outdoors has taken her to Canada, New Zealand and Japan and she has spent extensive time exploring South Australia, including the Flinders Ranges and Kangaroo Island.
 Her love for the Northern Territory started when she joined us on the Larapinta Trail while on work experience in 2015 and 2016 and couldn't wait to come back once finishing her studies.
-Eve is new to guiding but comes with a huge passion for the natural Australian environment and is keen to create a memorable experience for her guests on her favourite trips including the Kangaroo Island Wilderness Trail, the Heysen Trail and the Larapinta Trail.
+Eve has a huge passion for the natural Australian environment and is keen to create a memorable experience for her guests on her favourite trips including the Kangaroo Island Wilderness Trail, the Heysen Trail and the Larapinta Trail.

 Mitch is an experienced wilderness guide who has been professionally guiding for over a decade.
 Originally from the beautiful coastal town of Devonport Tasmania, Mitch started his guiding career in the remote wilderness regions of the Kimberley in Western Australia.
-With a Bachelor in Human Movement, majoring in Outdoor Recreation and Wilderness First Aid qualifications, Mitch is excited to be joining us on our remote expedition treks in Tasmania.
-After all, he is super passionate about all things Gondwanan.
-Having travelled the world for many years, including Brazil and Namibia recently, Mitch is passionate about meeting people and sharing his love of travel and the great outdoors.
+With a Bachelor in Human Movement, majoring in Outdoor Recreation and Wilderness First Aid qualifications, Mitch is excited to be joining us on our remote expedition treks in Tasmania and the Northern Territory.
+Having travelled the world for many (if not too many) years, including Brazil and Namibia, Mitch is passionate about meeting people and sharing his love of travel and the great outdoors.

 Morgan is a native Tasmanian having grown up with a love of the great outdoors, enjoying bushwalking and rock climbing.
 She has a passion for introducing people to the bush where they can find a place to disconnect from busy life, be curious and be challenged.
 This is reflected in her work with Launceston College where she guides 16-18 year olds on multiday bushwalks in the Tasmanian wilderness.
 Morgan has Wilderness First Aid and navigation qualifications.
 She is also currently study a Bachelor of Environmental Science at the University of Tasmania.
 Morgan looks forward to exploring Tasmania and sharing her love of the bush and wilderness with you.